Hide (unit): Anglo-Saxon England

-The fact that assessments tended to be made in multiples of 5 hides indicates the hide is not in terms of area, and this applies to the 11th century as well as to charters of the 7th and 8th centuries.
-Nevertheless, the hide became the basis of an artificial system of assessment of land for purposes of taxation, which lasted for a long period.
-The most consistent aspect of the hide is described as follows by Sally Harvey (referring particularly to Domesday Book): "Both Maitland and Vinogradoff long ago noticed that there was a general tendency throughout Domesday for a hide of land to be worth £1, or, put another way, for land producing £1 of income to be assessed at one hide."
+The fact that assessments tended to be made in multiples of 5 hides indicates the hide is not measured in terms of area, and this applies to the 11th century as well as to charters of the 7th and 8th centuries.
+The hide became the basis of a system of assessment of land for purposes of taxation, which lasted for a long period.
+The most consistent aspect of the hide is described by Sally Harvey (referring particularly to Domesday Book): "Both Maitland and Vinogradoff long ago noticed that there was a general tendency throughout Domesday for a hide of land to be worth £1, or, put another way, for land producing £1 of income to be assessed at one hide."

 The document known as the Tribal Hidage is a very early list thought to date possibly from the 7th century but known only from a later and unreliable manuscript.
 It is a list of tribes and small kingdoms owing tribute to an overlord and of the proportionate liability or quota imposed on each of them.
 This is expressed in terms of hides, though we have no details as to how these were arrived at nor how they were converted into a cash liability.
 The Burghal Hidage (early 10th century) is a list of boroughs giving the hide assessments of neighbouring districts which were liable to contribute to the defence of the borough, each contributing to the maintenance and manning of the fortifications in proportion to the number of hides for which they answered.

-The County Hidage (early 11th century) lists the number of hides to be assessed on each county, and it seems that by this time at least the number of hides in a given area was imposed from above.
+The County Hidage (early 11th century) lists the number of hides to be assessed on each county, and it seems that by this time at least, the number of hides in a given area was imposed from above.
 Each county was assigned a round number of hides, for which it would be required to answer.
 For instance, Northamptonshire was assigned 3,200 hides while Staffordshire was assigned 500.
 This number was then divided up between the hundreds in the county.
-Theoretically there were 100 hides in each hundred, but this proportion was often not maintained, for example because of changes in the hundreds or in the estates comprising them or because assessments were altered when the actual cash liability was perceived as being too high or too low or for other reasons now unknown.
+Theoretically there were 100 hides in each hundred, but this proportion was often not maintained, for example because of changes in the hundreds or in the estates comprising them, or because assessments were altered when the actual cash liability was perceived as too high or too low, or for other reasons now unknown.
 The hides within each hundred were then divided between villages, estates or manors, usually in blocks or multiples of 5 hides, though this was not always maintained.
 Differences from the norm could result from estates being moved from one hundred to another, or from adjustments to the size of an estate or alterations in the number of hides for which an estate should answer.